AC101 Paul G. Allen Center for Computer Science and Engineering

 Instructional and Research Facilities: Paul G. Allen Center for Computer Science and Engineering includes more than 20,000 square feet of laboratories, nearly 1,000 computer systems, and more than 50 terabytes of storage.
 Gigabit connectivity is provided to every desktop by more than 60 miles of data cabling, and wireless access is available throughout the building.

-CSE general-purpose laboratories support the diverse set of hardware and software platforms required for a cutting-edge education in the field.
-CSE special-purpose laboratories provide tailored support for activities such as mobile robotics, computer graphics, digital design, motion capture, embedded systems, laser scanning, educational technology, networking, and artificial intelligence.
+The Allen School general-purpose laboratories support the diverse set of hardware and software platforms required for a cutting-edge education in the field.
+The special-purpose laboratories provide tailored support for activities such as mobile robotics, computer graphics, digital design, motion capture, embedded systems, laser scanning, educational technology, networking, and artificial intelligence.

-The Allen Center is one of the finest computer science and computer engineering facilities in the nation.
-All of its capabilities are available to all CSE students.
+The Allen Center and Gates Center are two of the finest computer science and computer engineering facilities in the nation.
+All Allen School students have access to these resources.